Pushing the Limits of Distillation-Based Continual Learning via Classifier-Proximal Lightweight Plugins: Preliminaries

-Moreover, most methods are complemented by a replay buffer that stores a subset of representative exemplars from previous tasks.
-These exemplars are interleaved with data from the current task during training to help maintain performance on past tasks.
-Specifically, when learning the $t$-th task, the model is conventionally trained only on the new dataset $D_t$.
-With the replay buffer, the training dataset is supplemented with $D_{\text{exp}}$ retrieved from the buffer, forming a combined training set $D_{\text{train}}= D_t \cup D_{\text{exp}}$.

-Although the model's parameters are dynamically updated throughout the incremental learning process, the use of knowledge distillation and the replay buffer ensures that a portion of knowledge from previous tasks remains preserved.
-Replay ensures the model continues to minimize the empirical risk on a representative subset of past tasks, anchoring the parameters in regions consistent with previous data.
+where the $\tau$ is the temperature scalar.
+Most of these methods are complemented by a replay buffer that stores a subset of representative exemplars from previous data.
+These exemplars are interleaved with data from the current stage during training to help maintain performance on past data.
+Specifically, in the conventional setting, the model is trained only on the newly arrived data $D_t$.
+With the replay buffer, the training data is supplemented with $D_{\text{exp}}$ retrieved from the buffer, forming a combined training set $D_{\text{train}}= D_t \cup D_{\text{exp}}$.
+Although the model's parameters are dynamically updated throughout the continual learning process, the use of knowledge distillation and the replay buffer ensures that a portion of knowledge from previous data remains preserved.
+Replay ensures the model continues to minimize the empirical risk on a representative subset of past data, anchoring the parameters in regions consistent with previous data.
 Concurrently, knowledge distillation functions as a functional regularizer, ensuring that the mappings for old classes remain stable by aligning the output logits (or distributions) with those of the prior model.
-Consequently, a model trained with the replay buffer and distillation retains significant knowledge about past classes, functioning as a capable but suboptimal "generalist."
-We posit that the knowledge stored in the model can be efficiently activated and tuned with minor task-specific parameters.
+Consequently, a model trained with replay and distillation preserves substantial knowledge of past classes, resulting in a single unified model that is broadly effective but suboptimal.
+We posit that the knowledge stored in the model can be efficiently activated with minor auxiliary parameters.